 Kao said his study stresses the need for schools to provide high-quality physical education classes that focus on all aspects of student fitness.

-Interactive Health Technologies, with its Spirit System software and adidas Zone for IHT Spirit wrist heart rate monitor, continues to lead efforts to help teachers motivate students to improve their fitness through the analysis of heart rate data.
+Interactive Health Technologies, with its Spirit System software and IHT Zone wrist heart rate monitor, continues to lead efforts to help teachers motivate students to improve their fitness through the analysis of heart rate data.
 By putting them in touch with their individual heart rate data immediately following a class session, teachers give students personalized information that helps them understand the effort necessary to improve their overall fitness.